 As of 2006, there were 2,503,000 fast-food preparers-servers in the United States [source: BLS].
 The job's minimal requirements in education and experience make it extremely popular among teenagers looking to make their first bucks in the real world.
 But, partially because of the low pay -- the worst in the country -- the turnover rate is quite high.
 There will always be food preparation-serving positions available.
 In fact, the Bureau of Labor Statistics estimates there will be 2,955,000 of these workers by 2016 [source: BLS].

-If you'd like to know more about the best and worst paying jobs, follow the links on the next page.
+If you'd like to know more about the best and worst paying jobs, follow the links below.

 Related HowStuffWorks Articles